-Bank Street Spring and Summer Camp programs are for children going into pre-K to 8th grade the following year.
-Campers going into Pre-K must be 4 years old and fully potty trained by their first day of camp.
-See below for more information on the specifics of our programs.
+Bank Street Spring and Summer Camp programs are for children entering pre-K through eighth grade the following year.
+Campers going into pre-K must be 4 years old and fully potty trained by their first day of camp.

-What age groups do Bank Street camps serve?
+What age group does Bank Street Summer Camp serve?

 Why should your child come to Bank Street Summer Camp?

-How does the camp follow Bank Street School’s progressive philosophy?
+How does the camp follow Bank Street School for Children’s progressive philosophy?

 What is our staff like?

 Passionate about their work and dedicated to their campers, our staff brings out the best in children.
-These remarkable staff members are made up of teachers, graduate students or alumni from the Graduate School, outside specialists, and other experts in the field.
-Our staff body is very diverse with respect to family structure, socioeconomic status, sexual orientation, and learning styles, giving all of our campers the opportunity to see themselves in our staff members.
+These remarkable staff members are made up of teachers, graduate students or alumni from Bank Street Graduate School, and other specialists and experts in the field.
+Our staff body is very diverse with respect to family structure, socioeconomic status, sexual orientation, and learning styles.

 The Supervisory Staff consists of educators who teach during the year as well as educators who have committed themselves to recreational education during the summer.
 Many of them were students in the Bank Street School for Children and Graduate School and/or campers and counselors in the Summer Camp.